 – What are their values?

-– Do you know what problems do they have?
+– Do I undertstand the problems they have?

 – Why should they care about this?